iundarigun/learning-reactive-programming/README.md

 Improve logs on intellij:
 ![images/bff-overview.jpg](images/intellijConfigDebug.png)

-- Flux
-- Flow with coroutines
-- List/Any with coroutines
-- Functional controller
-- WebClient reactive
-- Feign reactive

 Spring do wrapper arround flux and mono objects.
 The subscribe process is doing on class ServerHttpHandlerAdapter (from package org.springframework.http.reactive)

 Kotlin BlockHound: